 Mortgage Recast Calculator

-Use this mortgage recast calculator to estimate a new monthly payment after a lump sum principal payment and loan recast.
+Use this mortgage recast calculator to estimate a new monthly payment after a lump sum principal payment, compare before and after payments, and check optional lender fee impact.

 Use the calculator near the top of the page, review the summary table, then change one input at a time to compare realistic scenarios before making a final decision.